 Sketchpad can be used for putting your art at an exercise.
 You can use the available pen, pencil, crayons, etc. to draw and then share with your friends.
 You can also use a handy scale that enables you to draw straight lines.
 Just use your pen/stylus device to shift your way around the canvas.

-Similar to taking web notes in Edge, this particular features enables you to take a screenshot of the currently open window and then use Sketchpad features to annotate, draw or highlight any parts of the image.
+Similar to taking web notes in Edge, this particular feature enables you to take a screenshot of the currently open window and then use Sketchpad features to annotate, draw or highlight any parts of the image.
 Quite useful when you want to share an annotated image among your friends!

 These are the integral bits of Windows Ink.
 You can play around with these features and install other pen-oriented apps for a richer experience.

-See how you can configure Pen shortcuts & Touch settings.
+Also, see how you can configure Pen shortcuts & Touch settings.

 Let us know your thoughts on the possible utility of Windows Ink Workspace for you.